 Our latest event is outlined below, with the titles and discussion topics from our historical workshops archived further down on the page.

-ETF Brussels 2024:
+ETF Washington D.C 2024:

-52% Recurrent Participants
+36% Recurrent Participants

-48% New Participants
+64% New Participants

-ETF Brussels 2024
+ETF Washington D.C 2024

-44% Participation from USA
+56% Participation from USA

-56% Participation from Europe and RoW
+44% Participation from Europe and RoW

-This year's ETF was attended by more senior participants than ever, including Senior Representatives and CEOs, Government and Regulatory Authorities from The US Department of Energy, The European Commission, Former Energy Ministers, FERC, OFGEM, US and European Utilities and Power & Gas companies, Renewables and Storage companies, Digital and Technology companies, Financial and Professional Services, Industries Associations, NGO's, and Academia.
+This year's ETF was attended by more senior participants than ever, including Senior Representatives and CEOs, Government and Regulatory Authorities from The US Department of Energy, Former Energy Ministers, FERC, OFGEM, US and European Utilities and Power & Gas companies, Renewables and Storage companies, Digital and Technology companies, Financial and Professional Services, Industries Associations, NGO's, and Academia.

-March 2023, Chicago, USA
+June 2023, Chicago, USA

 Themes: